Skip to main content

 Convocation

 The Senior Convocation Ceremony is a Cornell tradition that takes place during the Senior Days leading up to Commencement Weekend.
 Convocation is a student-led event that celebrates the accomplishments of the undergraduate graduating class.
-Highlights of the event include a student speaker, a student poet, student organization performances, University leadership, and an invited guest speaker.
+Highlights of the event include a student speaker, student organization performances, notes from University leadership, and a guest speaker.

-Convocation will begin on May 25 in Barton Hall with a Pre-Convocation Celebration 11:30am-1pm.
+Convocation will be May 22, 2025 in Barton Hall with a Pre-Convocation Celebration 11:30am-1pm.
 The ceremony will begin at 1pm and conclude at 2:30pm.
-Immediately following Convocation, Alumni Affairs & Development is hosting the Forever Cornell: Alumni Affairs Post-Convocation Celebration in Willard Straight Hall.
-Full details below!
+Immediately following the Convocation, Alumni Affairs & Development will host an afterparty.
+More details to come!

 Events